 And then somewhere in there I saw Lord of the Flies.

-On April 8, 2015, 15,142 days after the Westfalia spill, a grain ship, the Marathassa, registered in Cyprus, leaked 2,200 litres of bunker oil into Vancouver's outer harbour area, English Bay.
+On April 8, 2015, 15,142 days after the Westfalia spill, a grain ship, the Marathassa, registered in Cyprus, leaked 528 gallons of bunker oil into Vancouver's outer harbor area, English Bay.
 This is 1/86th the volume of what was dumped in September 23, 1973.
 One would think oil spill clean-up in 2015 would be quick, forceful, and inexpensive.
 Wrong.
 Federal and provincial politicians were about as functional and helpful as Peter, Chris, Stewie, and Brian Griffin drinking ipecac together.
 Finger pointing on all sides.
 Blame.
 Retaliation.
 Lying.
 Downplaying.
 Catastrophizing.
-The one lesson that emerges from what was actually a comparatively small spill, is that there is no effective system in place to handle oil gone wrong, and this is in the centre of a city of 2.4 million people.
+The one lesson that emerges from what was actually a comparatively small spill, is that there is no effective system in place to handle oil gone wrong, and this is in the center of a city of 2.4 million people.
 I shudder to imagine a spill, even a small spill up or down the coast, away from both clean-up protocols and scrutiny.

-In Vancouver right now, a company named Kinder Morgan wants to triple the amount of oil carried by the Trans Mountain Pipeline from increase the number of oil tankers in Burrard Inlet from five to 34 per month.
+In Vancouver right now, a company named Kinder Morgan wants to triple the amount of oil carried by the Trans Mountain Pipeline and increase the number of oil tankers in Burrard Inlet from five to 34 per month.
 In preparation for (inevitable) future spills, the company "is committed to a polluter-pay, world-class, land-based, and marine-spill response regime."
 Who wouldn't feel better already?
 I'm stoked!

 The BC government is also trying to get liquefied natural (LNG) gas out of BC and down to Malaysia, and to do so is hoping to get in bed with the Malaysian energy giant, Petronas.
 The BC government has seemingly bet the family farm entirely on LNG going to Malaysia, complete with a fantasy number of 100,000 jobs to be created (in actuality, 4,500 during construction and up to 1,500 permanent jobs after that spread around the province).
 One plant in particular is slated for the end of Howe Sound—North America's southernmost fjord, and a place of spectacular beauty which has only recently healed from the toxic and visual blight of both copper mining (closed 1971) and a pulp mill (closed 2006).
 The selling point in the nearby town of Squamish (which lost all those pulp and copper jobs) is, of course, jobs, jobs, jobs—even though the proposed job numbers are pie on the sky, and the facility is setting the region up for truly devastating disaster scenarios.
 As a bonus, an LNG plant will blight, in the ugliest possible way, one of the most beautiful and beloved scenic tourism corridors in Canada.
 This never seems to get mentioned.
 It will be a visual nightmare experienced by every single human being who drives from Vancouver up to Squamish, Whistler, and beyond.